This post has been updated and was originally published June 04, 2021.

-As CPG companies continue to adapt to the eCommerce boom of the past 18 months, I believe not enough attention is being paid to what the shift to online means for category management.
+As CPG companies continue to adapt to the shift to online, I believe not enough attention is being paid to what the shift to online means for category management.

 A lack of bandwidth is part of the problem.
 Although eCommerce has grown exponentially, it’s still a drop in the bucket compared with brick-and-mortar sales.
 This makes it easy for category managers to default to a store-first mentality, and feel justified in doing so.